TransmissibleCancerGroup/dftdLowCov/README.md

 ## Data files

 The package contains a number of data files.
 These are the also the files included as supplementary tables in the paper.
 The files can be listed with the command `list.files(system.file("extdata", "", package = "dftdLowCov"))`.
 To get the path of a specific file, e.g. "2020-05-07_TableS3_CNVs.xlsx", use the command `system.file("extdata", "2020-05-07_TableS3_CNVs.xlsx", package = "dftdLowCov")`.
+To load the data directly we provide the functions `load_cnv_table()` and `load_sample_table()`.